ABridoux/scout/README.md

 [Learn more](https://www.woodys-findings.com/scout/wiki/conversion)

 #### CSV export
 Export data when dealing with arrays or a dictionary of arrays.

-Default separator ';' or customisable.
+#### CSV import
+Convert CSV input to one of the available formats.
+When the CSV has named headers, specify how the data structure should be built (array, dictionary) using paths.

+#### Zsh arrays
+Export a 1-dimension array to a Zsh array with the `-e array` option and to an associative array with the `-e dictionary` option.

 ##### Customise colors
 You can specify your own colors set as explained [here](https://www.woodys-findings.com/scout/wiki/highlighting).
 Also, some presets for the macOS terminal default styles can be found in the [Highlight presets folder](Highlight-presets)